Florence Christian School

 Florence Christian School is a private, Baptist Christian school located in Florence, South Carolina, US.
 It offers an academic program with a largely Christian-oriented curriculum.
 The school consists of four sections categorized by education: Child Development Center, Kindergarten, Elementary, and Junior and Senior high.
 It serves as a daycare center and school for grades Pre-K to 12th.

 History

-Florence Christian School was established in 1972 as a ministry of the Florence Baptist Temple to assist families in training their children spiritually and academically.
+Florence Christian School was established in 1972, by Frank Monroe, as a ministry of the Florence Baptist Temple to assist families in training their children spiritually and academically.
 In August of that year 54 students enrolled in grades K-3.